FBerthelot/component-test-utils/README.md

 ## Purpose

 Nowdays, testing component is commonly misunderstood.
-Each JavaScript FrameWork has is own way of testing.
+Each JavaScript framework has its own way of testing components.
-It\'s confusing when you switch of FrameWork.
+It's confusing when you switch framework.

-The goal of this tool is to have a opinated and unify way to test component disregarding the framework you use.
+The goal of this tool is to have an opinionated and unify the way to test a component disregarding the framework you use.

-## FrameWorks Available
+## Frameworks Available

 - ![React - Available](https://img.shields.io/badge/React-Available-brightgreen.svg) ![npm](https://img.shields.io/npm/v/component-test-utils-react.svg)